jadibrahim99/liri-node-app/README.md

 This liri_bot was developed using different technologies including, the omdb and spotify API's, node packages axios, and moment.js and fs.

+Screenshots of the App included in the images file in the github repository for the app